iyobo/jollofjs/packages/isvalid/README.md

         // req.body is now validated and no further validation needs to take place.

-        // If body could not be validated, and exception has been thrown.
+        // If body could not be validated, an error has been passed to the error handler.

     });